 Yuimaru

-Okinawa is a closely-knit community, where “yuimaru,” meaning a circle of relationships, is important.
-For example, they have family and community gardens.
+Okinawa is a very close-knit community, and “yuimaru” — which means a circle of relationships — is important; for example, they have family and community gardens.

-All these activities, along with fishing and other labor-intensive tasks, keep people active even at very advanced ages (90 years and older), considering that they are performed outdoors, allowing them to get sunlight and synthesize vitamin D, which promotes bone strength.
+All these activities, as well as fishing and other work, keep people active even at very advanced ages (90 years and older), taking into account that these activities are performed outdoors, which allows them to get sun exposure and thus synthesize vitamin D, which promotes bone strengthening.

-Finally, other lifestyle factors identified that seem to contribute to their longevity are:
+Finally, other lifestyle factors that seem to contribute to their great longevity have been identified:

-- 80% of the elderly live alone and are not dependent, as their health allows.
+- 80% of the elderly live alone, they are not dependent, as their health allows.

-- They often travel by bicycle or on foot.
+- They usually travel by bicycle or on foot.

-- It is highlighted as a curious fact that the hormone DHEA, precursor of estrogen and testosterone, presents decreased levels.
+- It is noteworthy that the DHEA hormone, a precursor of estrogen and testosterone, shows decreased levels.

-- They wake up very early and go to bed very early.
+- They get up very early and go to bed very early.

 3. Loma Linda (California – USA)

-Meanwhile, on the other side of the world in the American continent, the town of Loma Linda has a particular characteristic: more than half of its inhabitants are connected to the Seventh-day Adventist Church, and apparently, belonging to this community seems to be the main factor explaining longevity.
+Meanwhile, on the other side of the world in the Americas, the town of Loma Lina has one particular characteristic: more than half of its inhabitants are affiliated with the Seventh-day Adventist Church, and apparently belonging to this community seems to be the main factor that explains longevity.

-For example, they designate Saturdays (Sabbath) for rest and do nothing that could be considered work.
-Likewise, they have social habits such as not smoking, not drinking alcohol, and most of them do not eat meat.
-Their diet is mainly composed of whole grains, fresh fruit, and nuts.
-They don’t consume caffeine or foods with saturated fats.
+For example, Saturday (Sabbath) is designated for rest and they do nothing that could be considered work.
+They also have social habits such as not smoking, not drinking alcohol and most of them do not eat meat; their diet is mainly composed of whole grains, fresh fruit and nuts; they do not consume caffeine or foods with saturated fats.

-Religiosity is also noteworthy, as it is believed to add 4 to 14 years to life expectancy.
-It has been evaluated that this factor allows for the modulation of emotions by growing up with a higher purpose, thus reducing stress situations.
+Religiosity is also notable, which is often attributed to between 4 and 14 extra years in life expectancy.
+It has been assessed that this factor helps modulate emotions by growing up with a higher purpose and therefore this emotional balance reduces stress situations.

-It has been concluded that the inhabitants of Loma Linda die from the same diseases, but at much older ages, where they exercise, go to bed early, live without alcohol and tobacco, and pray to God.
+It has been concluded that the inhabitants of Loma Linda die of the same diseases, but at much older ages, where residents exercise, go to bed early, live without alcohol and tobacco, and pray to God.

 4. Nicoya (Costa Rica)

-This peninsula is considered the largest blue zone of longevity in the world, which contrasts with being an extremely poor area with problems of malnutrition and hygiene.
+This peninsula is considered the largest longevity blue zone in the world, which contrasts with being an extremely poor area, with problems of malnutrition and hygiene.

-A study conducted to evaluate the existence of a genetic factor that influences this identified that Nicoyans lose more pairs of telomeres per year but have lengths almost similar to those who benefit from certain healthy habits such as exercising.
+A study conducted to evaluate the existence of a genetic factor that influences this found that Nicoyans lose more pairs of telomeres per year, but have length measurements almost similar to those who benefit from certain healthy habits such as exercising.

-Additionally, in Nicoya, some habits have also been identified, such as consuming fresh and unprocessed foods, prioritizing rest and friendships, and including regular physical activity in their daily lives.
+Additionally in Nicoya, some habits have also been identified such as consuming fresh, unprocessed foods, prioritizing rest and friendships, and including regular physical activity in their daily routine.

-Their diet is mainly rich in whole foods such as squash, corn, plantains, and they have relatively low meat consumption.
-A considerable portion of their food is harvested by themselves.
+Their diet is mainly rich in whole foods, such as squash, corn, plantain, and a relatively low consumption of meat.
+Much of their food is harvested by themselves.

-It has also been identified that a particular characteristic of this zone is the presence of calcium-rich water, which results in lower rates of heart diseases, stronger bones, and fewer hip fractures.
+It has also been identified as a particular characteristic of this area that it has water rich in calcium, which results in lower rates of heart disease, stronger bones and fewer hip fractures.

 5. Sardinia (Italy)

-Finally, in this last blue zone, the key to longevity is considered to lie in the Mediterranean diet, which is abundant in the consumption of olive oil, nuts, vegetables, and fresh fruits.
+Finally, in this last blue zone, the key to its longevity is considered to lie in the Mediterranean diet, which features abundant consumption of olive oil, nuts, vegetables and fresh fruits.

-Moreover, the isolation in which this population lives has led to the emergence of genetic markers linked to longevity.
+Additionally, the isolation in which this population lives has fostered the emergence of genetic markers linked to longevity.

-Similarly, this population still maintains many manual jobs, which themselves require physical effort even more exhausting than a gym session.
+Likewise, many manual jobs are still preserved in this population, which in itself require physical effort even more exhausting than a gym session.

-They are a community that maintains healthy relationships with the people around them – no one lives alone, although they may live without company at home.
-They remain independent, take care of their homes, walk to their neighbors’ houses, so their metabolism operates at a higher level.
+They are a community that maintains healthy relationships with those around them; no one lives alone, even if they reside without company at home.
+They remain independent, do their housework, walk to their neighbors’ homes, so their metabolism operates at a higher level.

 Conclusion